homedotllc/full_stack_assessment_skeleton/sql/README.md

      - `home_id` referencing the `home.id` column.
    - The combination of `user_id` and `home_id` acts as a composite primary key for this table, ensuring that each user-home relationship is unique.
    - This structure ensures data normalization and enforces proper referential integrity.

+> [!NOTE]
+> The original `user_home` table already exists in the database.
+I haven't altered the the table in any way to store the `user_home_relation` as altering the given data is a bad practice.
+The information from this table can be used for creating other tables in future.

 #### ERD Diagram
 ![ERD Diagram](../docs/images/ERD_Diagram.png)